dgvergel/dgvergel.github.io/about.md

 This blog is hosted on GitHub Pages, a static website hosting service provided by GitHub.

-GitHub states that, when a visitor accesses a GitHub Pages site, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor is signed in to GitHub.
+According to GitHub, when a visitor accesses a GitHub Pages site, the visitor's IP address may be logged and stored for security and operational purposes, regardless of whether the visitor is signed in to GitHub.

 GitHub may also process technical information associated with access to its services and may use cookies or similar technologies in accordance with the [GitHub General Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

 ### Services incorporated by the author

-The author has not intentionally incorporated advertising services, analytics or tracking tools into this blog.
+The author has not deliberately incorporated third-party advertising services, analytics tools, or tracking technologies into this blog.
 In particular, Google Analytics is not enabled.

 The blog does not provide comment systems, contact forms, newsletters, user accounts or other mechanisms managed by the author for the direct collection of visitors' personal data.